Diplomats & International Organizations

 3.2 Immunity of career consular officers

-4. Right of Residence International Organizations (Host State Law)
+4. Right of Residence for International Organizations (Host State Act)

 4.2 Accreditation of international organizations

-4.3 Residence rights of staff of international organisations
+4.3 Residence rights of staff of international organizations

 6. FAQ Diplomats and international organizations